Online LPN to BSN Programs in Tennessee: Compare TN Schools

 What should I look for in an LPN to BSN program in Tennessee?

-When looking for a program, there are several things you should look for.
-You’ll want to check that the program is approved by the Tennessee Board of Nursing as well as accredited by national nursing associations such as the ACEN or CCNE.
-You’ll want to make sure the university itself is regionally or nationally accredited as well.
-You will also need to make sure the program will prepare you for the NCLEX exam and meets all the requirements for licensure in Tennessee.
+You should look for several qualities when looking for an LPN to BSN program.
+You’ll want to check that the program is approved by the Tennessee Board of Nursing and accredited by national nursing associations such as the CCNE or ACEN.
+You’ll want to make sure that the university is regionally or nationally accredited, as well.
+You’ll also need to ensure that the program will prepare you for the NCLEX and that it meets all of the requirements for licensure in Tennessee.

 Can I get financial aid to help pay for my LPN to BSN program in Tennessee?